-You need to be a resident in the UK by 31 December 2020.
+You need to have been a resident in the UK by 31 December 2020.
 If you have been a resident in the UK for more than five continuous years when you apply, you will be eligible for settled status.
 If you have been a resident for less than five years when you apply, you will be eligible for pre-settled status.

 You must not be a serious or persistent criminal, or a threat to national security.